-Dr. Veena Kumar is currently online-professor at the University of Maryland University College and the Executive Director of the IUCEE international Educators’ Certification Program.
+Dr. Veena Kumar is currently online-professor at the University of Maryland Global Campus and the Executive Director of the IUCEE international Educators’ Certification Program.
 Her areas of specialization include ESL, education technology, teacher training and international project management. ”Read

 Veena has over 30 years’ experience of teaching, research and teacher training in France, India and USA.
-Before joining university of Maryland university College, she served for 10 years as the Director of the International English Program at Rutgers, the State University of New Jersey.
+Before joining University of Maryland Global Campus, she served for 10 years as the Director of the International English Program at Rutgers, the State University of New Jersey.
 Before that she was Professor and Head, Education Technology at IIT, Delhi where she was associated with the initiative of designing and developing video courses (now made available digitally under the NPTL Project).

 Veena has substantial experience in the e-learning space.
 During her career, she has coordinated prestigious academic, research and teacher training projects sponsored by The World Bank; The European Commission; The Ministry of Interior, Turkey; Ministry of External affairs, Japan; Government of Brazil; Ministry of Human Resources, India; and The British Council.

 Having studied and worked in Europe, Asia and USA, Veena describes herself as a true ‘citizen of the world’ and is always eager to interact with people, share and learn.